 In connection with its agreement with Chrystal (see footnote 1 above), the Company issued 6,472,425 shares of its common stock pursuant to a Restricted Share Award Agreement.
 Generally, if Chrystal fails to present timely a fund raising transaction that the Company accepts, these shares will be forfeited and returned to the Company.
-As the delivery of these shares is contingent, they are not considered outstanding within the context of these financial statements nor are they considered in the computation of fully diluted earning per share.
-The certificate representing these shares was canceled in May, 2014.
-See footnote 9.
+As the delivery of these shares is contingent, they are not considered outstanding within the context of these financial statements nor are they considered in the computation of fully diluted earnings per share.
+On May 14, 2014, the Company entered into a second amendment of its agreement with Chrystal Capital Partners LLP.
+This amendment eliminated from success fee consideration certain parties that had previously been eligible for such treatment had any one of them invested in Discovery's equity, debt or other capital instrument before October 31, 2014.
+It also provides for the return to the Company of Share Certificate No. 1070, representing 6,472,425 Common Shares.
+Following such return, this Share Certificate will be canceled and a new certificate for 248,800 Common Shares will be issued to Chrystal, which will have the full power of ownership over this new certificate.
+The cancelation and reissuance occurred on May 21, 2014.
+The fair market value of the Common Shares was \$99,519 on the date of issuance.